 Diffuse porous with medium sized, randomly spaced pores with winged aliform parenchyma (occasionally lozenge shaped) with some confluence and considerable diffuse-in-aggregates parenchyma.
 Occasional pore multiples (radial), tightly spaced rays are thin but generally visible at 10X, growth ring boundaries range from vague to well defined.

 NOTE: these pics were all taken in very bright incandescent lighting ("soft white" at 2700K)

 E.I. rosewood that are just staggering in their beauty and variety.
 These represent a select few

 from a large logging operation and Rikus did a very nice job of photography.
 Below are a few of the

-pics, and to see the full set, click here: Rikus ei rosewood.
+pics, below that the full set.
 My thanks to Rikus for the marvelous pics.